Good job with the previous step! Since the initial setup is up and running you are ready to create your first Zeustrak campaign.

 Countries - select countries where your campaign will be available.
 Leave it blank to accept all countries.

 Traffic source - select a traffic source you've added on Step #1 of this guide.

 Lander parameters - if your traffic source has additional Lander parameters, the field to add them will appear on the bottom of the General tab.
 To learn how to add lander parameters for your traffic source, please read this article.

 Money pages - this field is used to specify the URL address of the money/safe page(s) of the source website.
-The content of this field will be prefilled automatically based on what you've specified in your tracking domain settings on the Step #1 of this guide.
-If you change it from the campaign settings it would be updated in the tracking domain settings automatically.
+The content of this field will be prefilled automatically based on what you've specified in your tracking domain settings on Step #1 of this guide.
+If you change it from the campaign settings it will be updated in the tracking domain settings automatically.